sampointer/kapo/README.md

 The third, `watch`, is for use in tandem with your preferred process supervisor: it'll infer the state of the process from the process list of the operating system.

-The utility of all of this is probably best illustrated via some exmaples:
+The utility of all of this is probably best illustrated via some examples:

 ### Examples
 #### Abuse an ELB to keep a pool of queue workers running